American Association of State Colleges and Universities

 The American Association of State Colleges and Universities (AASCU) is an organization of state-supported colleges and universities that offer degree programs leading to bachelor's, master's or doctoral degrees.
-AASCU grew out of the Association of Teacher Education Institutions that had been organized in 1951 to serve public comprehensive institutions.
+AASCU grew out of the Association of Teacher Education Institutions that had been organized in 1961 to serve public comprehensive institutions.
 Most of the original member institutions began as single-purpose institutions, most commonly normal schools.

+Since January 2024, the association has been led by Charles L. Welch, former president of the Arkansas State University System.

 Purpose

 The AASCU has a four-fold purpose: